-- 1. The apps that use physical interfaces are out of your control; for example, you can't force switching to newer versions of the platform or, let's say, add commercial inlets to them. - 2.
-The apps that operate base APIs will let you manipulate underlying abstraction levels move to newer technologies or alter the way search results are presented to an end user. - 3.
-SDKs, especially those proving UI components, provide a higher degree of control over the look and feel of partners' applications, which allows you to evolve the UI, adding new interactive elements and enriching the functionality of existing ones.
-[For example, if our coffee SDK contains the map of coffee shops, nothing could stop us from making map objects clickable in the next API version or highlighting paid offerings.] - 4.
+- Applications that use physical interfaces are out of your control.
+For example, you can't force switching to newer versions of the platform or, let's say, add commercial inlets to them. - Applications that operate base APIs will allow you to manipulate underlying abstraction levels - move to newer technologies or alter the way search results are presented to an end user. - 3.
+SDKs, especially those providing UI components, provide a higher degree of control over the look and feel of partners' applications, which allows you to evolve the UI by adding new interactive elements and enriching the functionality of existing ones.
+[For example, if our coffee SDK contains a map of coffee shops, nothing could stop us from making map objects clickable in the next API version or highlighting paid offerings.] - 4.
 Code generation makes it possible to manipulate the desired form of integrations.
-For example, if our KPI is a number of searches performed through the API, we might alter the generated code so it will show the search panel in the most convenient position in the app; as partners using code-generation services rarely make any changes in the resulting code, and this will help us in reaching the goal.

-5. Finally, ready-to-use components and widgets are under your full control, and you might experiment with functionality exposed through them in partners' applications just as if it was your own service.
-(However, it doesn't automatically mean that you might draw some profits from having this control; for example, if you're allowing inserting pictures by their direct URL, your control over this integration is rather negligible, so it's generally better to provide those kinds of integration that allow having more control over the functionality in partners' apps.)
+For example, if our KPI is the number of searches performed through the API, we can alter the generated code so that the search panel will be displayed in the most convenient position in the application.
+As partners who use code-generation services rarely make any changes to the resulting code, this will help us reach our goals. - 5.
+Finally, ready-to-use components and widgets are under your full control, and you can experiment with the functionality exposed through them in partners' applications as if it were your own services.
+(However, this doesn't automatically mean that you can draw profits from having this control.
+For example, if you allow hotlinking pictures by their direct URL, your control over this integration is rather negligible, so it's generally better to provide integration options that allow for more control over the functionality in partners' applications.)

-NB: While developing a "vertical" range of APIs, following the principles stated in the "On the Waterline of the Iceberg" chapter is crucial.
-You might manipulate widget content and behavior if, and only if, developers can't "escape the sandbox," i.e., have direct access to low-level objects encapsulated within the widget.
+NB: While developing a "vertical" lineup of APIs, it is crucial to follow the principles discussed in the "On the Waterline of the Iceberg" chapter.
+You will only be able to manipulate the content and behavior of a widget if developers cannot "escape the sandbox," meaning they do not have direct access to low-level objects encapsulated within the widget.

-In general, you should aim to have each partner using the API services in a manner that maximizes your profit as an API vendor.
-Where the partner doesn't try to make some unique experience and needs just a typical solution, you would benefit from making them use widgets, which are under your full control and thus ease the API version fragmentation problem and allow for experimenting in order to reach your KPIs.
-Where the partner possesses some unique expertise in the subject area and develops a unique service on top of your API, you would benefit from allowing full freedom in customizing the integration, so they might cover specific market niches and enjoy the advantage of offering more flexibility compared to services using competing APIs.
+In general, your aim should be to have each partner use the API services in a manner that maximizes your profit as an API vendor.
+When a partner only needs a typical solution, you would benefit from making them use widgets as they are under your direct control.
+This will help ease the API version fragmentation problem and allow for experimentation to reach your KPIs.
+When the partner possesses expertise in the subject area and develops a unique service on top of your API, you would benefit from allowing full freedom in customizing the integration.
+This way, they can cover specific market niches and enjoy the advantage of offering more flexibility compared to services using competing APIs.